TysonStanley/tidyfast/README.md

 **Separate** (similar to `tidyr::separate()`)

-  - `dt_separate()` for splitting a single column into multiple based on a match within the column (e.g., column with “A.B” could be split into two columns by using the period as the separator).
+  - `dt_separate()` for splitting a single column into multiple based on a match within the column (e.g., column with values like “A.B” could be split into two columns by using the period as the separator where column 1 would have “A” and 2 would have “B”).
 It is built on `data.table::tstrsplit()`.
 This is not well tested yet and lacks some functionality of `tidyr::separate()`.

-Package is still in active development.
+*Package is still in active development.*

 ## Installation